menandmice/micetro_docs/guides/user-manual/webapp_workflows.rst

 Getting started
 ---------------

 In order to use the DNS requests in the Web application, the Workflow module needs to be purchased and enabled.
-The license key is added through the License Management dialog (see Administration Functions) in the Men & Mice Management Console.
+The license key is added through the License Management dialog (see Administration Functions) in the Men&Mice Management Console.

 In order to use the Workflow module, there are two new workflow specific roles in User Management, "Requesters" and "Approvers" needed to be set.
 Users have to be added to the "Requesters" role to be able to submit requests.
 Administrative users have to be added to the "Approvers" role to be able to see requests made by others and approve them.